MarkRobitaille/COMP3040A2/README.md

 1. Get the raw text from your resume.
     * Note: Depending on your resume's layout this may be a long process.
-2. Copy your resume's raw text into your preferred text editor.
+2. Copy and paste your resume's raw text into your preferred text editor.
-3. Fix any spacing issues that occur when previewing your Markdown.
+3. Fix any spacing issues that occur when previewing the Markdown-formatted text in your editor.
-    * Note: To write on a new line in Markdown you need to add two spaces at the end of the line or divide your lines with an empty line between them.
-Since they both provide different results, you can use both techniques to space your resume out as desired.
+    * Note 1: There are two main ways to add a new line in Markdown.
+The first method is adding two spaces at the end of the line.
+The second method is to split your lines up with an empty line between them.
+Since they provide different results, you can use both techniques to space your resume out as desired.
+    * Note 2: Depending on your editor, you may need to save your resume as a `.md` file to enable the previewer functionality.
 4. Create headers for the sections of the resume.
-You can format headers by adding `#` followed by a space and the header name.
+You can format headers by adding a `#` symbol followed by a space and the header text.
 You can add one to six `#` symbols per header.
 The more `#` symbols you add, the smaller your header will become.
     ```
     # Biggest Header
     ## Big Header